Exploiting Automorphisms of Temporal Graphs for Fast Exploration and Rendezvous: Preliminaries

 ~\\ \textbf{Isomorphisms and automorphisms.} Two static graphs $G$ and $H$ are \textit{isomorphic} exactly if a bijection $\theta: V(G) \rightarrow V(H)$ (called an \textit{isomorphism}) exists with the following property: two vertices $u, v$ are adjacent in $G$ exactly if $\theta(u)$ is adjacent to $\theta(v)$ in $H$.
 We write $G\cong H$ if $G$ is isomorphic to $H$.
 An \textit{automorphism} is an isomorphism from a graph $G$ to itself.
 The set of all automorphisms of a graph $G$ {forms a group $\autg$, with $\circ$ as group operation.} Refer to~\cite{GodsilR01,KnauerK19,LauriS16} for further reading on the topic of isomorphisms and automorphisms of graphs.

-For a temporal graph $\mathcal{G}$ with lifetime $\ell$ we denote with $\auttg$ the set of all functions $\sigma$ such that $\sigma$ is an automorphism of each graph $G_t$ at every time step $t \in [\ell]$ {(and hence also an automorphism of the underlying graph~$G$). $\auttg$ with $\circ$ as group operation is the automorphism group of the temporal graph~$\mathcal{G}$.} See Figure~\ref{fig:automporphism-temporal-graph} for an illustration. {We remark that the automorphism group of the temporal graph~$\mathcal{G}$ is the intersection of the automorphism groups of the graphs $G_t$ for $t\in[\ell]$.}
+For a temporal graph $\mathcal{G}$ with lifetime $\ell$ we denote with $\auttg$ the set of all functions $\sigma$ such that $\sigma$ is an automorphism of each graph $G_t$ at every time step $t \in [\ell]$ {(and hence also an automorphism of the underlying graph~$G$). $\auttg$ with $\circ$ as group operation is the automorphism group of the temporal graph~$\mathcal{G}$.} \full{See Fig.~\ref{fig:automporphism-temporal-graph} for an illustration. } We remark that the automorphism group of the temporal graph~$\mathcal{G}$ is the intersection of the automorphism groups of the graphs $G_t$ for $t\in[\ell]$ and that the automorphism group of $\mathcal{G}$ can be viewed as the automorphism group of the underlying graph $G$ of $\mathcal{G}$ with edge labels such that each edge is labeled with the set of time steps in which it occurs.